benduong2001/Blector/README.md

 # Blector
-- (Vectors on Blender): student project for graphing mathematical objects from Linear Algebra and multivariable calculus on Blender's python.
+- ("Blender Vector"): student project for graphing mathematical objects from vector and multivariable calculus on Blender's built-in python script feature.

 You will need Blender installed.
 This script was written in the 2.79 version.
 It should work for the current 2.8 version.
+Paste the code onto Blender's script mode.

 Since Blender is 3D, this software can only support mathemtical objects up to 3 dimensions.
 Blector can support the following classes:
 - Multivariable functions of 2 variables, under class name "MVF"